mbrooker/mbrooker-blog/_posts/2023-11-27-about-time.md

 Using physical clocks to order writes is, for good reasons, controversial.
 In fact, most experienced distributed system builders would consider it a sin.
 But high quality clocks allow us to avoid one of the major downsides of LWW, and make its attractive properties even more attractive in the right applications.

+If you're thinking about ordering writes or doing consistent snapshots using physical time, it's worth checking out hybrid approaches (like [Hybrid Logical Clocks](http://muratbuffalo.blogspot.com/2014/07/hybrid-logical-clocks.html) or [physiological time order](https://people.csail.mit.edu/devadas/pubs/tardis.pdf)) that offer properties that degrade more gracefully in the face of time error.

 **When Things Go Wrong**

 > They're funny things, Accidents.
 You never have them till you're having them.<sup>[6](#foot6)</sup>